thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 - To start a feature development, we have to create a branch and push the branch to the remote repository.
 - To reduce merge complexity, we have to rebase mainline onto our branch frequently.
-- To communicate changes between features that are being designed in parallel, we have to cherry pick changes between branches.
+- To communicate changes between features that are being designed in parallel, we have to cherry-pick changes between branches.
 - To switch work between features - which is never a good idea, but it happens - we have to switch between branches.
 - When the feature is dev-complete and merged back into mainline, we may not forget to delete the branch.
-Otherwise we end up with a repository having a truck load of branches no-one dares to delete.
+Otherwise, we end up with a repository having a truckload of branches no one dares to delete.
 Which in turn introduces another kind of technical debt.

-Now imagine the insane context and branch switching for a tester inside a team using feature branches.
+Now imagine the insane context and branch switching for a test engineer inside a team using feature branches.
 It is not just the three branches a software engineer switches back and forth between.
 It is three branches per software engineer.
-In a team of 5 engineers, it means a tester juggles between 15 branches.
+In a team of 5 engineers, it means a test engineer juggles between 15 branches.
 Each branch is a different topic.
-Each branch has different dependencies requiring to reinstall these on each branch switch.
-If you were wondering why your tester is exhausted at the end of the day, here is the story.
+Each branch has different dependencies requiring reinstalling dependencies with each branch switch.
+If you were wondering why your test engineer is exhausted at the end of the day, here is the story.

 To summarise, to implement a feature, team members have to perform lots of version control operations on a day-to-day basis.
 Therefore, they need to remember a large set of version control commands.
 This creates cognitive overhead that could slow down the team.
-Again, this will inevitably have a negative impact on IT delivery throughput, lead time and time to market.
+Again, this will inevitably hurt IT delivery throughput, lead time and time to market.

-Compare this complexity with the simplicity of having everyone on the team commit frequently into mainline, reducing redundant effort and simplifying the workflow.
-We pull the latest changes from the remote repository, we add our local changes, to then commit and push.
+Compare this complexity with the simplicity of having everyone on the team commit frequently to mainline, reducing redundant effort and simplifying the workflow.
+We pull the latest changes from the remote repository, add our local changes, to then commit and push.
 This is fairly easy, fairly simple.
 In the end team members only have to remember a small set of version control commands to perform their day-to-day work.

 ## Conclusion

 Continuous Integration is really about exposing changes as quickly as possible to increase feedback.

-Any form of branches is about isolating changes.
-By design it hides changes for the rest of the team.
+Any form of branch is about isolating changes.
+By design, it hides changes for the rest of the team.
 Although, branches with a very short lifetime (less than a day) can achieve Continuous Integration.

 > Teams that did well had fewer than three active branches at any time, their branches had very short lifetimes (less than a day) before being merged into trunk and never had "code freeze" or stabilization periods.
 It is worth re-emphasising that these results are independent of team size, organisation size or industry.
 >